Unfortunately, I have some painfully bad news. You will be required to do math in respiratory therapy school.

 D. 30.0 mL/cm H2O

-For the TMC Exam, you need to know how to calculate both static and dynamic compliance.
+For the TMC Exam, you must know how to calculate both static and dynamic compliance.
 That means you should know the formulas for both.

 - Static Compliance = Exhaled VT / (Pplat – PEEP)